web3labs/chainlens-free/README.md

 ![Tokens screen](https://raw.githubusercontent.com/blk-io/epirus-free/master/images/Tokens.png)

-This is a free version of our Epirus Blockchain Explorer.
+This is a free version of our Sirato Blockchain Explorer.
 For additional features such as full tokens support, and contract metadata upload (so all transaction and events are decoded), please use our offering available on the [Azure Marketplace](https://web3labs.com/azure-offer).